andrewspb26/clickpandas/README.md

 MAIN FEATURES:

 - very simple interface for execute queries
-- supporting parallel execution of simple queries
+- supports parallel execution of simple queries
-- supporting out-of-memory dataframes using dask
+- supports out-of-memory dataframes using dask
-- supporting inserts to clickhouse table
+- supports inserts to clickhouse table

 HOW TO USE: